erfansaadatmand/React-JS-with-TypeScript-Crash-Course-2022/README.md

+## React JS with TypeScript Crash Course

+This repository contains the materials I learned from the "React JS with TypeScript Crash Course" on Udemy.

 **Description:**

-This course provides a comprehensive understanding of React JS with **TypeScript**, catering to both beginners and professionals aiming to excel in software development as React JS developers.
-Presented by **NAVEEN SAGGAM**, owner of **UiBrains Technologies** YouTube channel, this unique course delves into the complete JavaScript programming language, offering practical examples for enhanced comprehension and hands-on experience.
-Covering essential concepts, including:
+This course provided a comprehensive understanding of React JS with TypeScript, covering fundamental concepts such as project setup, state and props management, event handling, API integration, and more.
+With practical examples and hands-on experience, I developed the skills necessary to confidently build React JS applications, enhance my software development proficiency, and excel in React JS interviews.
+This course has equipped me with the knowledge and confidence to embark on new projects and pursue opportunities in React JS development.

+**Course Content:**

-- React JS introduction
+- Introduction to React JS with TypeScript.
-- Project creation
+- Creating a project with React & TypeScript.
-- Folder structure
+- Folder structure & Control flow with React JS.
-- CSS styling
+- Configuring CSS styles with React JS.
-- Third-party library integration (Bootstrap, Font Awesome Icons, Google Fonts)
+- Configuring Bootstrap, Font Awesome Icons, Google fonts with React JS.
-- Props and state management
+- Props Concept with React JS Functional components & Class-based components.
+- State Concept with React JS Functional components & Class-based components.
-- Event and form handling
+- Event handling in React JS applications.
+- Form handling in React JS.
-- Conditional rendering
+- Conditionally rendering content in React JS.
-- List iteration
-- Server connectivity
+- Rendering and iterating the list of items in React JS.
-- API calls using Axios
+- Server connection with React JS application and API calls using Axios.
-- Routing in React JS with **TypeScript**
+- Routing in React JS with TypeScript.

+**What I Learned:**

+- Practical knowledge on React JS with TypeScript.
+- Better understanding of React JS applications.
-Participants will gain practical knowledge to develop React JS applications confidently.
-By the end, learners will have the skills to develop new projects, excel in React JS interviews, and create their own React JS applications.
+- Ability to develop new applications or projects using React JS with TypeScript.
+- Confidence in attending interviews in React JS and developing own React JS applications.

+**Conclusion:**

+Through this course, I gained a comprehensive understanding of React JS with TypeScript, covering fundamental concepts such as project setup, state and props management, event handling, API integration, and more.
+With practical examples and hands-on experience, I developed the skills necessary to confidently build React JS applications, enhance my software development proficiency, and excel in React JS interviews.
+This course has equipped me with the knowledge and confidence to embark on new projects and pursue opportunities in React JS development.

+*Course Source: Udemy*